-The financial statements of the San Diego Geographic Information Source for the year ended June 30, 2018 were audited by other auditors whose report dated November 23, 2018 expressed an unmodified opinion on those financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2018 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited San Diego Geographic Information Source's 2019 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated February 11, 2020.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019 is consistent, in all material respects, with the audited financial statements from which it has been derived.